-Knowing how to clean hardwood floors the right way will keep them in good condition, and reduce the need for regular refinishing.
+Knowing how to clean hardwood floors the right way will keep them in good condition.
 Whether you are looking to deep clean heavily stained hardwood floors, or just maintain them day to day, it’s important to use the right products and techniques.

-By sticking to a regular cleaning regime, you will lessen the risk of stains and marks becoming ingrained, and reduce discoloration of the wood.
+By using the right cleaning tips and sticking to a regular regime, you will lessen the risk of stains and marks becoming ingrained, stop furniture from sliding on hardwood floors, and reduce discoloration of the wood.
 However, product choice is key.

 How to prepare hardwood floors for cleaning